-A pioneer in hyperpolarized gas technology, Polarean, Inc. is opening new avenues for functional and physiological imaging.
+A pioneer in hyperpolarized gas technology, Polarean Imaging Ltd. is opening new avenues for functional and physiological imaging.

 Though the technology is not yet approved by regulatory authorities for routine clinical use, it is recognized as a powerful clinical research tool to shed new light on lung function.